hemeac/kiwiTechTree/README.md

   * (Doesn't fit my personal playstyle, yet the Science Only configuration that I came across recently looks interesting and I will explore that)
 * KSP Interstellar Extended
   * This a large mod that does a lot of things.
 I may look to see how hard it is to patch the tiers together, but that won't be in the near future.

+## Airplane Plus 26.5
+Reshuffled tech nodes, generally provide parts one or two tiers earlier than the default.
+Added space worthiness upgrade to cockpits.
+Added engine upgrades to engines with the exceptions of the rotors not using ModuleEngines as they cannot be modified by B9PS.

 ## B9 Procedural Wings Fork 1.0.0
 Creates custom node off of Aviation if installed.
 It is in the same tier, but the cost of the next tier.
 Supports CryoTanksMethalox.